wbergg/advanced-systembolaget-system/README.md

 ### Tasting events

 Organize tastings: create an event, invite users, add beers, and score each product 0-10.
-Supports importing beers directly from a shared list.
-Lock events when scoring is complete.
+Beers can be imported from a shared list or added manually.
+Lock events when scoring is complete, then archive past events to keep the active list clean (admins can browse the archive separately).

 ### Roll game